 Be patient with a frightened parrot.
 Figure out what treats it likes best.
 Drop them in the bowl and leave.
 Only interact when the parrot approaches when you walk toward the cage or perhaps when it begins to vocalize to get you to answer.
 Building relationships take time even with creatures that have been bred to want our company. –Imagine moving in with some good-looking guy (or girl) you just met at the bar the night before!
 Even as an animal trainer, I wouldn’t advise it!
 So, patience.
 Keep it slow, positive and steady.

 4) I can’t keep this parrot.
 Can you help me?

 I can’t take your parrot, not even if it’s going to be wheeled out on the street tomorrow.
-I made careful decisions about bringing my parrots into my home and I feel I am at capacity.
-I wouldn’t compromise the care I give to the parrots I made a commitment to 17 years ago.
+I made careful decisions about bringing parrots into my home.
+I wouldn’t compromise the care I give to the parrots I made a commitment to 19 years ago.
 And I even suspect there will be a time in my life when I might have to find them new homes.
 I may not always be healthy, young and financially stable.
 (Although if you know a way I can stay young, let’s talk!)
 I have a contingency plan for my parrots though.
 I am sorry that you did not, very sorry.
 And I understand.